dkhopade/tap-cartographer-workshop/content/exercises/custom-sc-p2.md

 Because there is **no official Kubernetes CRD** for it available, we will use **Tekton** to run it in a container.

 Let's first create the skeleton for our new `ClusterImageTemplate`.
-As you can se we also added an additional ytt function that generates the context sub-path out of the Git url and revision which we need for our custom implementation.
+As you can see we also added an additional ytt function that generates the context sub-path out of the Git url and revision which we need for our custom implementation.

 ```editor:append-lines-to-file
 file: custom-supply-chain/custom-image-kaniko-template.yaml